Your $ Manager FAQ

 - At the bottom of the Edit page, you will see the ‘Delete Account’ option.
 Click ‘DELETE’ to permanently delete your account.
 Keep in mind that this will remove all custom tags, goals, etc. that are associated with this.

-How do I export transactions from my account to create reports?
+Q. How do I export transactions to create reports?

 You can export your transactions into a ‘CSV’ file, which is supported by most spreadsheet programs.